cuci90/epaper_mqtt_esp32/README.md

 | RST   |  P26        | Reset, low active |
 | BUSY  |  P25        | Busy |

-Choose display from here
+### Choose a display
+Check GxEPD2 Library to see if your display is supported.
+Copy your display driver class over to the template.
-I have Waveshare 2,7 and 4,2 tested and these are in the code
+I have tested Waveshare 2.7 and 4.2 and both display definitions are in the code.

-Font
+### Chosse font
+You can easily add different fonts.
+Look for a u8g2 font.
+Then add in the code an additonal else-if part with the name of the font.

+Example:

+`else if (parts[1] == "logisoso22") {
+        u8g2Fonts.setFont(u8g2_font_logisoso22_tf);
+      }`

-#### MQTT control/syntax
+### MQTT control/syntax
 There are 6 different methods you can use:
 - drawLine
 - fillRect